Diploma in Nursing

 Course Overview

 Being a multi-level profession in the Healthcare Industry, nursing offers multiple courses, with different aspects and specializations.
 Each course has different eligibility criteria and academic requirements.
-Here some basic diploma courses in Nursing you can choose from:
+Here are some basic diploma courses in Nursing you can choose from:

 Diploma in Nursing

-Diploma in Nursing is an entry-level diploma course offered to students with a qualification up to class 10th.
+A diploma in Nursing is an entry-level diploma course offered to students with a qualification up to class 10th.
 It teaches the basics of nursing and healthcare, the program generally lasts about 2-3 years.
 It needs to be followed with higher-level courses in nursing to earn a better compensation package in the industry.

 General Nursing and Midwifery